grumichama tree

 Grumichama Tree Height

 The tree can grow up to 15m (49ft) in height.
 However, pruning can make your tree fit nicely in a suburban garden.
-Indeed it is sometimes pruned into a hedge.
+Indeed it is sometimes pruned into a neat hedge.

 Grumichama Tree Care